deepu105/spring-io/README.md

 addition, if you have entities with relationships, it will generate the necessary schema to support them (with foreign keys), and the TypeScript and HTML code to manage them.
 You can also set up validation to require certain fields as well as control their length.

-What is even cooler is that JHipster can create the backend code for entities in a microservice and automatically create the appropriate front end code in the gateway.
+What is even cooler is that JHipster can create the server-side code for entities in a microservice and automatically create the appropriate client-side code in the gateway.

 JHipster supports several methods of code generation.
 The first uses its [entity sub-generator](https://jhipster.github.io/creating-an-entity/).
 The entity sub-generator is a command-line tool that prompts you with questions which you answer.